sarvesh172000/SupportIQ/README.md

-RAG-Enabled Customer Support Data Pipeline
-This project builds an end-to-end data pipeline to ingest, process, and analyze customer support tickets.
+SupportIQ - RAG-Enabled Customer Support Data Pipeline This project builds an end-to-end data pipeline to ingest, process, and analyze customer support tickets.
 It leverages Natural Language Processing (NLP) for classification and sentiment analysis and implements a Retrieval-Augmented Generation (RAG) system to allow users to ask questions over historical ticket data.

 🧩 Problem Statement